Last Updated on June 4, 2020 by Shuvani Sanyal, MD

 Vaginitis (BV, Yeast, Etc.) – Vaginitis can be caused by bacteria, yeasts, viruses, and other parasites and some sexually transmitted infections (STIs) can also cause vaginitis.

-The In-Depths contain information on how you can get specific sexually transmitted diseases and infections, how to know if you have them, how they are diagnosed, complications, and expectations of each sexually transmitted disease.
-These in-depths are a great second stop in becoming familiar with specific sexually transmitted diseases and infections and the facts surrounding their diagnosis and treatment; however, they are by no means everything one can learn about sexually transmitted diseases or infections, of course.
+The In-Depths contain information on how you can get specific sexually transmitted infections and diseases, how to know if you have them, how they are diagnosed, complications, and expectations of each sexually transmitted disease.
+These in-depths are a great second stop in becoming familiar with specific sexually transmitted infections and diseases and the facts surrounding their diagnosis and treatment; however, they are by no means everything one can learn about sexually transmitted infections or diseases, of course.

-The Briefs are often accessed first as they contain information about how common certain diseases and infections are, classification, tests usually performed for diagnosis, and common symptoms.
+The Briefs are often accessed first as they contain information about how common certain infections and diseases are, classification, tests usually performed for diagnosis, and common symptoms.

 After visiting these pages, the blogs associated with each sexually transmitted disease and infection will offer additional information as well as the resources and references links on the top of every page.